-Some 120 MPA managers and other stakeholders from all shores of the Mediterranean are expected to participate at the mid-term conference of the ACT4LITTER project, an Interreg Med Programme project funded by the European Union that aims to facilitate efforts for tackling marine litter in Mediterranean MPAs through the development of effective and targeted measures.
-The participants of the conference will have the opportunity to intensively network on the issue of marine litter as well as to contribute to enriching and strengthening the project actions.
-The event is combined with a 4-day regional workshop on the issue of pollution of the Mediterranean marine environment entitled: “MPAs facing pollution in the Mediterranean: thinking beyond boundaries”.
-The workshop will take place at the Cultural centre (Kulturni Dom) of Izola from 28 November to 1 December 2017 and it is organized by MedPAN, in collaboration with the Institute of the Republic of Slovenia for Nature Conservation and Strunjan Landscape Park, in partnership with the ACT4LITTER partners and with the support of the Slovenian NGO Morigenos.
+Some 120 MPA managers and other stakeholders from all shores of the Mediterranean came together at the mid-term conference of the ACT4LITTER project, an Interreg Med Programme project funded by the European Union that aims to facilitate efforts for tackling marine litter in Mediterranean MPAs through the development of effective and targeted measures.
+The participants of the conference had the opportunity to intensively network on the issue of marine litter as well as to contribute to enriching and strengthening the project actions.
+The event was combined with a 4-day regional workshop on the issue of pollution of the Mediterranean marine environment entitled: “MPAs facing pollution in the Mediterranean: thinking beyond boundaries”.
+The workshop took place at the Cultural centre (Kulturni Dom) of Izola from 28 November to 1 December 2017 and it was organized by MedPAN, in collaboration with the Institute of the Republic of Slovenia for Nature Conservation and Strunjan Landscape Park, in partnership with the ACT4LITTER partners and with the support of the Slovenian NGO Morigenos.

 “The Institute is honoured to co-organise this important workshop and to share the experience of Strunjan and Slovenia in this paramount issue of pollution” says Robert Turk of the Institute for Nature Conservation.
 He adds “We are one of the founding members of the MedPAN network and have been very involved in its development; pollution of the marine environment needs to be addressed and Marine Protected Areas can be a driving force to tackle the issue.”

-An official opening ceremony with the presence of the Mayor of Izola will take place on 28 November at 9 am at the Izola cultural centre.
-On 29 November the group will take part in field activities in Strunjan Landscape Park and contribute to the identification of Blue Growth and Environment Quality project concepts carried out within the “EU Strategy for the Adriatic and Ionian Region facility point” strategic project.
+An official opening ceremony with the presence of the Mayor of Izola took place on 28 November at 9 am at the Izola cultural centre.
+On 29 November a side event was held aiming to contribute to the identification of Blue Growth and Environment Quality project concepts carried out within the “EU Strategy for the Adriatic and Ionian Region facility point” strategic project.

 At its northernmost point, the small coastline of Slovenia embodies the challenges that Marine Protected Areas, which are essential enabling tools, face in this matter: the issue of pollution cannot be tackled in isolation.
 Marine Protected Areas managers and relevant stakeholders must work together beyond their boundaries to implement integrated management measures at spatial (land-sea), sectoral and governance levels of the territories.